 Schulman-Green, D., Wagner, E., McCorkle, R. Self-Management Support (pp. 464-469) in Holland J, Breitbart W, Jacobsen P, Lederberg M, Loscalzo M, McCorkle R (Eds).
 Psycho-Oncology, (3rd Ed).
 New York: Oxford Press.

-Coyle, C., Schulman-Green, D., Feder, S., Plano-Clark, V., Lippitt, M., & Curry, L. (in press).
-Federal funding for mixed methods research in the health sciences in the United States: Recent Trends.
+Coyle, C., Schulman-Green, D., Feder, S., Plano-Clark, V., Lippitt, M., & Curry, L. Federal funding for mixed methods research in the health sciences in the United States: Recent Trends.
 Journal of Mixed Methods Research.
+2016, 1-20.

 Grey, M., Schulman-Green, D., Knafl, K., & Reynolds, N. A revised Self- and Family Management Framework.
 Nursing Outlook, 2015, 63(2), 162-170.